qqliu/batch-dynamic-kcore-decomposition/README.md

 `Opt:` `True` if you want to use the heuristic where (2 + 3/\lambda) is set to 1.1 (so \lambda = -10/3); `False` if not.
 Note that this setting is not theoretically time efficient.

+`Percentile:` Comma separated list of percentiles for returning the latency, e.g., `0.95, 0.999` for returning the 95th and 99.9th percentile latencies.

 Reading Outputs
 --------